viant/datly/doc/extension/EXAMPLES.md

 ModTime: "2023-06-02T20:16:54.658521+02:00"
 ```

-First connector in connections.yaml is a default connector for all dsql files.
+First connector in connections.yaml is a default connector for all dql files.
 You can use connector different from default.

 **Warning!**